Dejan Savić

 During his playing career, he was part of two Olympic bronze medal squads, one for FR Yugoslavia at the 2000 Olympics in Sydney, the other for Serbia at the 2008 Olympics in Beijing, and one Olympic silver medal squad for Serbia and Montenegro at the 2004 Olympics in Athens.

 Savić started training with the Partizan water polo club at the age of five and he debuted for the first team (seniors) at the age of thirteen, while still a pupil in elementary school.
-His last club was VK Crvena Zvezda where he was team captain.
+His last club was VK Crvena zvezda where he was team captain.
 He retired from active playing at the end of the 2010/11 season.
 At international level, Savić represented FR Yugoslavia, Serbia and Montenegro and Serbia, in 444 matches and scored 405 goals.
 He is the most capped player in Serbian water polo.

-He began coaching VK Crvena Zvezda in 2011 and stayed there until 2015.
+He began coaching VK Crvena zvezda in 2011 and stayed there until 2015.
 He also became head coach of the Serbia men's national water polo team in autumn 2012 and stayed until 2023.

 Club career as coach

-Crvena Zvezda
+Crvena zvezda

 In 2011, after finishing his long playing career, Savić remained with his club Crvena zvezda in the position of head coach.
 In 2015, Savić left the position in Crvena zvezda.
-In February 2022, he returned to Crvena zvezda as head cocach.
+In February 2022, he returned to Crvena zvezda as head coach.